Print

 Note on broth:

 • I generally buy 2 boxes of beef broth, 4 cups each.
 In this instance, I’d already used about a cup of the broth in the pot roast, Pot Roast Carbonnade.
-The rest went in the soup, but I held the last cup back until the end, just in case.
+The rest (3 cups from the partial box and 3 cups from the new box) went in the soup, leaving one cup.
+I hold back last cup back until the end, just in case I need it.

-• The barley can be a variable, too; depending on how well cooked, it may absorb more broth then expected.
+• The barley can be a variable, too; depending on how well-cooked, it may absorb more broth than expected.
 It’s nice to have a bit of broth on the side in case you wish to add.

 Nutrition: Based on a cup of Beef Barley Soup: Calories 178; Total Fat 7 10 %; Saturated Fat 2 9 %; Monounsaturated Fat 3 g; Polyunsaturated Fat 0 g; Trans Fat 0 g; Cholesterol 19 mg 6 %; Sodium 86 mg 4 %; Potassium 249 mg 7 %; Total Carbohydrate 20 7 %; Dietary Fiber 4 16 %; Sugars 4 g; Protein 10 20 %; Vitamin A 77 %; Vitamin C 19 %; Calcium 3 %; Iron 8 %